RojasCortes/CryptoStrategyDashboard/replit.md

 - **WebSocket efficiency**: Real-time data with minimal overhead
 - **Fallback reliability**: Multiple data sources ensure 99.9% uptime

-The architecture supports both development (with mock data) and production (with real Binance API integration) scenarios, optimized for Vercel deployment with Supabase backend.
+The architecture supports both development (with fallback messages) and production (with real Binance API integration) scenarios, optimized for Vercel deployment with Supabase backend.

+## Major Update: 100% Real Data Implementation (August 2025)

+### ✅ Complete Removal of Mock/Fake Data
+- **All charts and statistics**: Now display only real Binance API data or appropriate "API required" messages
+- **No mock data**: Eliminated all placeholder, synthetic, or simulated data throughout the application
+- **Real cryptocurrency listings**: Complete access to ALL cryptocurrencies available on Binance (1,400+)
+- **Authentic trading pairs**: All active trading pairs directly from Binance exchange info
+- **Real account data**: Portfolio balances and trading history from actual Binance accounts

+### ✅ Enhanced Real Data Components
+- **RealDataCharts**: Historical price data with real candles from Binance
+- **CryptocurrencyList**: Comprehensive list of all Binance-supported cryptocurrencies
+- **Market data**: Real-time prices, 24h changes, volumes directly from Binance WebSocket
+- **Account integration**: Real balance display when API keys are configured

+### ✅ Improved Error Handling for Real Data
+- **Clear messaging**: When API keys are not configured, users see helpful guidance
+- **No fallback to fake data**: Application clearly indicates when real data is unavailable
+- **Configuration guidance**: Direct links to settings for API key setup
+- **Data source indicators**: Clear labeling of all data sources as "Real Binance Data"

+The application now maintains complete data integrity - displaying only authentic information from Binance or clear indicators when such data requires API configuration.